This section was written by Leandro Cabo from rhcplivearchive.com

 • Falling

-Recording dates for these tracks are hard to narrow down as John’s songs were not featured in the movie, but rather served as an inspiration during filming sessions, which happened mostly in 2002.
+Recording dates for these tracks are hard to narrow down as John's songs were not featured in the movie and rather served as an inspiration during filming, beginning in July 2002.

 Players: John Frusciante, Josh Klinghoffer